Overview

 Activities

 Models can have multiple Activities attached to them.
 Activities provide interactive scenarios where users can manipulate parameters and compete to achieve goals.
+Activity statuses are independent from the model lifecycle status.
 See Activities for more details.Model Workflow

 Design